viniciusgerevini/shromp/docs/en/2-importing/index.md

 There are three different methods you can use to import animations to Godot:

 1. Using the automatic importers: Any file saved in the project will be automatically converted to the chosen resource.
-By default, the importer does not import anything.
-You can change the behaviour per file or choose the default importer via Project Settings.
 1. Using the Inspector Dock: There will be a section called Aseprite in the inspector dock when selecting Sprite, TextureRect and AnimatedSprite nodes.
 1. Using the wizard dock: You can open the wizard dock via `Project -> Tools -> Aseprite Wizard -> Spritesheet Wizard Dock...` menu.
 In this dock you can generate standalone SpriteFrames files from anywhere in your system.